Are you an unmarried parent worried about your legal custody rights?

 Where both parents are living together with the child, the Court is unlikely to take action.

-In that case, we recommend having a lawyer draft a parenting plan that you can put in place once you are no longer residing under the same roof.
+In that case, we recommend having a lawyer draft a parenting time plan that you can put in place once you are no longer residing under the same roof.

 Don’t want to hire a lawyer?
 Find good parenting plans here, you can write up yourself.